Economic woes to soften Britain's summit stance

 "It's absolutely vital that we safeguard it (the financial services industry), Cameron told parliament.

-"We do see it under continued regulatory attack from Brussels and I think there is an opportunity, particularly if there is a treaty at 27 (EU nations), to ensure some safeguards not just for that industry but to give us greater power and control in terms of regulation here in this House of Commons."
+"We do see it under continued regulatory attack from Brussels and I think there is an opportunity, particularly if there is a treaty at 27 (EU nations), to ensure some safeguards not just for that industry but to give us greater power and control in terms of regulation here in this House of Commons (lower house)."

 However, with Britain's economy flirting with renewed recession and the government committed to years of spending cuts, it looks like economic pragmatism will overshadow all.

-"What matters most to Britain's national interest now is that the eurozone sorts out its problems," Cameron wrote in an article in The Times on Wednesday.
+"What matters most to Britain's national interest now is that the euro zone sorts out its problems," Cameron wrote in an article in The Times newspaper on Wednesday.

 "These have been having a chilling effect on our economy for the past 18 months, and the longer the crisis continues, the more it will damage us."